DmxLarchey/Kruskal-Veldman/README.md

 In both cases we build a new sequence of AF relations `R'₀⇓X'₀,...,R'ₚ⇓X'ₚ` where possibly `p` might differ from `k`; it can even be larger.
 However, this new sequence is built smaller than `R₀⇓X₀,...,Rₖ⇓Xₖ` in the lexicographic order mentioned above.
+These `R'ₙ⇓X'ₙ` are proved AF using the second induction hypotheses `[IH2]` and consequences of (Coquand's formulation of) Ramsey's theorem, ie. closure of AF under binary intersections, and also, when `k ≤ n`, Higman's lemma for `vec_embed`.

-Hence, the first induction hypothesis gives us `afs X' (vtree_upto_embed p R')` and we transfer the AF property via
+Hence, the first induction hypothesis `[IH1]` gives us `afs X' (vtree_upto_embed p R')` and we transfer the AF property via
 ```coq